yushchenko/digital5test/ideas.md

 Disclamer:
 Last time when I seriously wrote SQL was about 4 years ago.
 In theory, the code below should work but I have never run it, sorry for that.

+# 3. JavaScript, parsing query string

+Make the function sutable for unit tests using parameter.
+Use feature detection technique for trim function, use jQuery code.
+Create separate runner to test real query params.